-The BS may schedule up to five types of contention windows (see 7.13): the Initial Ranging window is used for initializing the association; the periodic ranging window is used for regularly adjusting the timing and power at the CPE; the BW request window is for CPEs to request upstream bandwidth allocation from the BS; the UCS notification window is used by CPEs to report an urgent coexistence situation with incumbents; while the SCW is employed by CBP packets for signaling information to adjacent and overlapping WRAN cells for the purpose of self-coexistence, signal the device identification for resolving interference situations with incumbents when requested by local regulation, and for carrying out terrestrial geolocation between CPEs of the same WRAN cell.
-However, CBP burst transmissions for terrestrial geolocation purpose shall have lower priority than any other coexistence transmission on the CBP burst.
+The MR-BS may schedule up to eight types of contention windows (see 7.13): the Initial Ranging window is used for initializing the association; the periodic ranging window is used for regularly adjusting the timing and power at the CPE; the BW request window is for CPEs to request upstream bandwidth allocation from the BS; the UCS notification window is used by CPEs to report an urgent coexistence situation with incumbents; the relay initial ranging window is used for initializing the association by relaying; the relay periodic ranging window is used for regularly adjusting the timing and power at the CPE for relaying; the relay BW request window is for CPEs to request relay upstream bandwidth allocation from the MR-BS; the UCS notification window is used for CPEs to report an urgent coexistence situation with incumbents; while the SCW is employed by CBP packets for signaling information to adjacent and overlapping WRAN cells for the purpose of self-coexistence, signal the device identification for resolving interference situations with incumbents when requested by local regulation, and for carrying out terrestrial geolocation between CPEs of the same WRAN cell.
+However, CBP burst transmissions for terrestrial geolocation purpose shall have lower priority than any other coexistence transmission on the CBP burst

-for a distributed scheduling mode locallocal local
+.4.x.x IEEE 802.22b general frame structure on distributed scheduling mode

+Each of the downstream and upstream subframes for a distributed scheduling mode may be separated of two parts: downstream and local downstream subframes and upstream and local upstream subframes.
+Downstream and upstream subframes are used for transmission between MR-BS and CPEs, while relay downstream and upstream subframes are used for transmission between R-CPE and S-CPEs.

+For a distributed scheduling mode, the local downstream and upstream subframes are controlled by an R-CPE, which is capable of configurating and maintaining a local cell within an 802.22b WRAN cell.